Spatio-temporal Lie-Poisson discretization for incompressible magnetohydrodynamics on the sphere

 does not hold.
-This implies, according to \cite{ModViv}, that the scheme \eqref{MHDisoInt} is not guaranteed to yield a Lie--Poisson integrator, which means that it preserves the coadjoint orbits on $\mathfrak{f}^{*}$, and also is a symplectic map on the orbits.
-In fact, as we shall see further, both mentioned properties hold: \begin{itemize} \item scheme \eqref{MHDisoInt} preserves the cross-helicity Casimir \item scheme \eqref{MHDisoInt} is a Lie--Poisson integrator on the dual $\mathfrak{f}^{*}$ of the Lie algebra $\mathfrak{f}=\mathfrak{su}(N)\ltimes\mathfrak{su}(N)^{*}$. \end{itemize} This indicates at least one thing: the condition of $\mathfrak{g}$ to be reductive is sufficient, but not necessary for the isospectral Runge-Kutta integrators developed in \cite{ModViv} to yield a Lie--Poisson integrator on $\mathfrak{g}^{*}$. \end{remark} The numerical scheme \eqref{MHDisoInt} results in an integrator written for matrices $(W,\Theta)$ in \eqref{qEu}:
+Consequently, whether the flow preserves the Lie--Poisson structure cannot be addressed with the method developed in \cite{ModViv}, since that method requires a reductive Lie algebra.
+But, as we shall see below, the method still preserves all the geometric properties: \begin{itemize} \item the scheme \eqref{MHDisoInt} preserves the cross-helicity Casimir; \item the scheme \eqref{MHDisoInt} is a Lie--Poisson integrator on the dual $\mathfrak{f}^{*}$ of the Lie algebra $\mathfrak{f}=\mathfrak{su}(N)\ltimes\mathfrak{su}(N)^{*}$. \end{itemize} Thus, the condition that the Lie algebra be reductive is sufficient, but not necessary, for the isospectral Runge-Kutta integrators developed in \cite{ModViv} to yield a Lie--Poisson integrator. \end{remark}